NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/Introduction.md

 Finally, Arduino offers a standard form factor that breaks the functionality of a microcontroller into easier-to-use packages
 <h1 style="font-size:1vw"><span style="color:black">Types of Arduino boards</span></h1>

-Various Arduino boards are available depending on the microcontroller used.
+Various Arduino boards are available, depending on the microcontroller used.
 However, all Arduino boards have one thing in common: they are programmed through the Arduino IDE.

 The differences are based on the number of inputs and outputs (number of sensors, LEDs, and buttons that can be used on a single board), speed, operating voltage, form factor, etc. Some boards are designed to be embedded and do not have a programming interface (hardware), so you will need to purchase them separately.
-Some can run directly from a 3.7V battery, others require at least 5V.
+Some can run directly from a 3.7V battery; others require at least 5V.

 Below is a list of the different Arduino boards available.
 <h1 style="font-size:1vw"><span style="color:black">Boards</span></h1>